Guide to Developing Java Plugins

 </plugin>

-In the configuration section, the element name ("greeting") is the parameter name and the contents of the element ("Welcome") is the value to be assigned to the parameter.
+In the configuration section, the element name ("greeting") is the parameter name and the content of the element ("Welcome") is the value to be assigned to the parameter.

 Note: More details can be found in the Guide to Configuring Plugins.